catmoji/catmoji/README.md

 should build the color-emoji font `build/Catmoji.ttf` from the source SVG files found in `twe-svg.zip` file and `extras`, `overrides` directories.

 ## Example of usage in Mozilla Firefox
-Copy Catmoji.ttf from build directory to ~/.local/share/fonts/
+Copy Catmoji.ttf from build directory to `~/.local/share/fonts/`

-In your terminal emulator run: fc-cache -f -v
+In your terminal emulator run:

+    fc-cache -f -v

 Restart Mozilla Firefox if you had it open during fc-cache.

 Visit about:config and find "font.name-list.emoji"

 Replace its value with "Catmoji".

+## Example of usage in Android (root access required)
+(Systemless, recommended) Download Magisk module from releases and install it with Magisk Manager.

+(/system method, not recommended) Download .ttf file from releases and replace `/system/fonts/NotoColorEmoji.ttf` or `/system/fonts/SamsungColorEmoji.ttf` with Catmoji depending what ROM you have.

+After replacing font file or installing Magisk module, reboot and Catmoji will be seen instead of regular emojis.